chtrembl/azure-cloud/petstore/16-build-bicep-iac-template-configure-devops-pipeline-self-service-deployment-azure-infrastructure/README.md

 ![](images/7.png)

-You can specify your resource group and parameters (I chose the default Cosmos Account Name, Cosmos DB and Cosmos Container and Region), as seen below:
+You can specify your resource group and parameters.
+I chose the default Cosmos Account Name, Cosmos DB and Cosmos Container and Region.
+I also specified an existing resource group that I wanted to deploy the Cosmos DB into, as seen below:

 ![](images/8.png)